controlplane-com/product-updates/README.md

 ## Release Cadence

-Major updates are published as they are deployed to or when a target release date is selected.
+Major updates are published as they are deployed or when a target release date is selected.

 For any breaking changes, the release will be created early and notifications will be sent directly to customers that are effected.